 Having a wide variety of foods is essential for nutrition and to prevent the body from developing food cravings-the downfall of many a well-meaning diet plan.
 Food cravings often occur because of imbalanced diets that included only a few food types.
 Diets restricted to mostly carbohydrates or protein or fat eventually lead to undernourished tissues that rightfully send hunger messages to our brain.

-Even though we have just finished eating a large quantity of food, parts of our body are still truly malnourished and hungry.
-Unfortunately if we don’t realize this when the hunger signals come we may reach for even more carbohydrate rich and dense foods like desserts when actually we need green vegetables and legume soups.
+Even though we have just finished eating a large quantity of food, parts of our bodies are still truly malnourished and hungry.
+Unfortunately, if we don’t realize this when the hunger signals come we may reach for even more carbohydrate-rich and dense foods like desserts when actually we need green vegetables and legume soups.

 A good, balanced lunch also helps us feel less hungry in the evening, making it easier to stick to that all-important light evening meal.